maliluu/cpp-projects/README.md

 # C++
-This repository contains a collection of .cpp projects I have done, either as assignments or as personal projects for fun !!
+This repository contains projects I'm just super proud of